vaughantay/roguelove/README.md

   * Room and map decorators can be defined that apply.
 * Spells/abilities
   * Robust ability system, with support for active and passive abilities.
-  * Active abilities can use MP, have cooldowns, or neither.
+  * Active abilities can use MP, have cooldowns, have a set number of charges, or none of the above.
   * Abilities have a variety of callbacks that can run at various points in the game.
   * Abilities can appy passive buffs/debuffs.
+  * Abilities can be upgraded.
 * Conditions
   * Creatures can suffer/benefit from conditions, which can have callbacks that can run at various points in the game.
   * Conditions can apply passive buffs/debuffs.